 The authority is required to participate in the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme.
 The Scheme is now in its second phase which runs from 1 April 2014 until March 2019.
-The authority is required to purchase and surrender allowances, currently retrospectively, on the basis of emissions i.e. carbon dioxide produced as energy is used.
+The authority is required to purchase and surrender allowances, on the basis of emissions i.e. carbon dioxide produced as energy is used.
 As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense are recognised.
 The liability will be discharged by surrendering allowances.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally at the current market price of the number of allowances required to meet the liability at the reporting date.
+The Council has chosen to buy allowances at the start of the compliance year (eg a forecast sale) and the allowance has been treated as an intangible asset in the accounts.
 The cost to the authority is recognised and reported in the costs of the authority's services and is apportioned to services on the basis of energy consumption.
+A liability has been created for the surrender of the allowances to the CRC Registry.